LCOGT/banzai/docs/banzai/index.rst

 Sinistro Cameras
 ================
 While the Spectral and SBIG cameras produce single extension fits files, the Sinistro frames produce four amplifier outputs.
-The top amplifiers (3 and 4) have more light sensitive pixels than the bottom amplifiers (1 and 2).
-All of the parallel overscan rows are discarded.
-One edge row is discarded for the amplifiers that have an extra light sensitive row.
+In some historic data, there is a missing row in the center.
+This is because the top amplifiers (3 and 4) have more light sensitive pixels than the bottom amplifiers (1 and 2).
+While all of the parallel overscan rows are discarded, one edge row is discarded for the amplifiers that have an extra light sensitive row.
-The final frame size is 4096x4096.
-Currently only 1x1 binning is supported for Sinsitros.

 Future Work